kshitij-pro/simulation/README.md

 Low value of e34_bar indicates that there combined effect on monthly_profit is negligible so the response surface is more or less a plane.

 In the similar manner we also calculated effect on cycle service level (csl) by F3 and F4

+Clearly switching F3 from 50 to 100 increases cls by 0.22 on average but F4 has no. effect as the CI contains zero.

+So, there is a tradeoff between the mean_monthly_profit and CSL.
+If we decrease M and L then there is positive change in mean_monthly_profit and negative change in csl.
+So according to OptionB we need to find minimum value of M and L so that profit is max. and csl >= 0.95

+M* = 108

+L*=80

+Csl* = 0.953

+Mean_monthly_profit* = -Rs.
+130.22